-Measure the mid-length of hair—rich girl hair usually has a bend near the hollow of the neck, or below the chin—and curl sections loosely, leaving hair on for the shortest amount of time possible.
-Some experts say to just leave it for two seconds max, depending on how fine your strands are.
+Measure the mid-length of hair and curl sections loosely, leaving hair on for the shortest amount of time possible.
+Rich girl hair usually has a bend near the hollow of the neck, or below the chin.
+Some experts say to just leave it for two seconds, depending on how fine your strands are.
 The key is to just end up with a bend, not a full wave… and definitely not a complete ringlet or curl.

 Step 5: Work in random sections.

 Don’t bend all sections the exact same way, or you risk a more formal, uniform-looking curl à la Hollywood red carpet waves.
-The look is more undone, so alternate your sections, and even mix up the thickness of each.
+The look is more undone.
+Alternate your sections, and even mix up the thickness of each.